Microinteractions in UI Design: How to Animate Icons in Figma

 Noun Project App for Mac: The Fastest Way to Drag-and-Drop Icons into Figma

 The quickest and easiest way to drop editable vector icons straight into your Figma window is to open up the Noun Project App for mac.
-A Noun Pro account will let you download unlimited icons without requiring attributions, and click-and-dragging them in SVG format keeps them editable in Figma.
+An Icon Pro account will let you download unlimited icons without requiring attributions, and click-and-dragging them in SVG format keeps them editable in Figma.

 Types of Icon Animation